A guide to how to get more reviews as #indieauthors and ‘The Best & Most Comprehensive Free Book/Review Resource On The Web.’

 You also can receive swag from some authors for free.
 I know from experience that if you send a self addressed stamped envelope to Jennifer L Armentrout and Holly Black they will send back book swag.
 A lot of authors do this, check their website and this would typically be under a tab called Extras or something similar.
 I got Holly Black’s autograph on swag for The Cruel Prince this way.
 This is definitely worth checking out if you’re a big fan.

 Facebook groups and events– A lot of indie authors do Facebook release day parties.
 I have won countless prizes from these sorts of things, from bath soap to books and Amazon gift cards, these are happening all over the place on Facebook and I usually walk away with something if I participate.
 There will be all sorts of prizes and most of the time there aren’t a ton of participants, so it’s easy to win books this way.
 I have discovered awesome indie authors this way.
 Follow individual author’s groups that you like.
 Most of the time if they have one they will list it in their email newsletter.

 Specific Facebook Review Groups– These are kind of like Goodreads review groups, but a bit more intense.
 There are a lot of books available and a lot of authors competing for attention, so it was kind of overwhelming for me.
 There are a TON of authors seeking reviews,

 I hope that helps.
 Like many of you, I’m on a limited budget meaning the likes of NetGalley and Kirkus Indie Review services are luxuries.
 I did try NetGalley once and I didn’t get value for money.

 If you are interested in becoming a beta reader/early reviewer, a member of my street team, please email me directly.
-The address is at the top of the page.Follow Me Here On Social Media or BookBub
+The address is at the top of the page.Follow Me On Facebook, other Social Media, or Amazon, Goodreads or BookBub